joemisner/misnersplunktool/README.md

  * added Adjacencies category in Report tab, listing all known Splunk instances directly interfacing with the current instance
  * merged Deployment category in Report tab into the Adjacencies category
  * added syntax highlighting to Configuration and REST API tab's code using Pygments

+2017.10.15

+ * fixed report code related to adjacencies causing a crash
+ * added Discovery Report tool for creating a combined report of multiple Splunk instances at once